opentaps/open-climate-investing/book/New-Asset-Classes.md

 Could we then blame [Project Drawdown](https://drawdown.org/news/insights/opinion-the-world-needs-better-climate-pledges) for calling offsets a "shell game", or [Greenpeace](https://www.greenpeace.org/international/story/50689/carbon-offsets-net-zero-greenwashing-scam/) for calling them "a bookkeeping trick"?

-It's time we as investors made a difference.
+This is where we as investors could lead.

 It's not enough just to talk about how our carbon credits are better.
 Developers and owners of high quality carbon credits need to join the environmentalists in weeding out the bad  credits.
-Only when those credits are written off at a loss like any other non-performing asset would there be value in owning high quality carbon credits.
+Those credits are written off at a loss like any other non-performing asset.
+Only then would we clean up the oversupply of dubious credits that have plagued every carbon market.
+Only then would there be value in owning and developing high quality carbon credits.

 To do that we must put our money where our mouths are.
-We must do more than just buy some offsets for marketing (that really does sound like greenwashing, doesn't it?) or credits for compliance.
 We must truly believe that our carbon credits helped fix climate change.
-If neutral and objective evaluation ultimately disagrees, we must stand behind our climate commitments, void the purchased offsets or credits, and replace them.
+We must require the companies and project developers we invest in to do the same.
+They must realize that if the buy or create carbon credits that are later invalidated by neutral and objective evaluation, their loss of reputation is a risk to us.
+So if that happens, they must stand behind their climate commitments, void the purchased offsets or credits, and replace them.

 This is what every carbon market has failed to do.

-Yet this is what would truly make carbon an asset with real value, for you as the investor and for the climate as well.
+Yet this is what would truly make carbon an asset with real value, for you as the investor and for climate as well.

 ## Epilogue